swayechateau/swayechateau/README.md

 ## About Me

-I am passionate about software development and continuously exploring new technologies and paradigms.
+Passionate about software development and continuously exploring new technologies and paradigms.
 Here are some areas I am particularly interested in:

-- **Golang**: I love its simplicity and performance.
+- **Golang**: Loving the simplicity and performance.
 It’s my go-to language for building efficient and reliable applications.
 - **Elixir**: The concurrency model and fault tolerance features make Elixir an exciting language to work with.
 - **PHP**: A versatile language that I have used extensively for web development.
 - **JavaScript**: Essential for front-end development and creating interactive web applications.